They: Singular they

 Singular they is a use of they as an epicene (gender-neutral) pronoun for a singular referent.
 In this usage, they follows plural agreement rules (they are, not *they is), but the semantic reference is singular.
 Unlike plural they, singular they is only used for people.
 For this reason, it could be considered to have personal gender.
 Some people refuse to use the epicene pronoun they when referring to individuals on the basis that it is primarily a plural pronoun instead of a singular pronoun.
+However, the online edition of the Oxford English Dictionary records usage of they "referring to an individual generically or indefinitely", with examples dating to 2008–2009.

 Word of the year

 In December 2019, Merriam-Webster chose singular they as word of the year.
 The word was chosen because "English famously lacks a gender-neutral singular pronoun to correspond neatly with singular pronouns like everyone or someone, and as a consequence they has been used for this purpose for over 600 years."

 Syntax

 Functions

 They can appear as a subject, object, determiner or predicative complement.
 The reflexive form also appears as an adjunct.